michodgs25/Sprint/README.md

 __Sprint__ website aims: **(Also see user stories below and project purpose above)**.

-* A primary design goal of this website is to be easy to log activities.
+* To be easy to log activities.

 * The site should be appealing to view, using imagery and bright colors.